gitikabhardwaj/Statistical-Analysis-of-A2-noradrenergic-neuron-activation-in-fear-conditioned-rats/README.md

 - [Research Article on ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S0031938421002018)

 ### Data Analysis
-The statistical analysis of the data was performed by me, Gitika Bhardwaj, and Tyla Dolezel at Rush University using the R programming language.
-This analysis involved advanced statistical techniques to discern patterns and draw significant conclusions about the activation of dopamine β-hydroxylase (DbH) neurons in response to fear conditioning.
+The data analysis was conducted by Gitika Bhardwaj and Tyla Dolezel at Rush University, utilizing the R programming language.
+We applied sophisticated statistical methods to uncover underlying patterns and reach meaningful conclusions regarding the activation of dopamine β-hydroxylase (DbH) neurons under fear conditioning stimuli.

 ## Project Structure
 - **/data/**: Contains instructions and links for accessing the datasets used in the analyses.
 Data collection was performed at Florida State University, with further details and findings available in the linked research article.